chrisdonahue/wavegan/README.md

 <img src="static/results.png"/>
 <img src="static/wavegan.png"/>

 TensorFlow implementation of WaveGAN (Donahue et al. 2018).
 WaveGAN is a GAN approach designed for operation on raw, time-domain audio samples.
-It is analogous to the DCGAN approach (Radford et al. 2016).
-The model uses one-dimensional transposed convolutions with longer filters and larger stride than DCGAN, as shown in the figure above.
+It is related to the DCGAN approach (Radford et al. 2016), a popular GAN model designed for image synthesis.
+WaveGAN uses one-dimensional transposed convolutions with longer filters and larger stride than DCGAN, as shown in the figure above.

 ## Usage